Titan-Systems/titan/docs/blueprint.md

 ## Blueprint parameters
 - **run_mode** (`str`): Defines how the blueprint interacts with the Snowflake account
   - **create-or-update** (*default*): Resources are either created or updated, no resources are destroyed
-  - **sync**: Synchronizes your account to match the blueprint strictly.
-Resources not defined in the blueprint but present in your account will be dropped.
-This mode does not affect users, roles, grants, or tables for safety reasons.
+  - **sync**: Modifies your Snowflake account to match the blueprint exactly.
+When in use, `allowlist` must be specified. ⚠️`WARNING`⚠️: Resources not defined in the blueprint but present in your account will be dropped.
-  - **sync-all**: ⚠️`DANGEROUS`⚠️ A mode that acts like `sync` but without restrictions, potentially leading to account lockout.
 - **resources** (`list[Resource]`): List of resources initialized in the blueprint.
 - **allowlist** (`list[str]`): Specifies the allowed resource types in the blueprint.
 - **dry_run** (`bool`): `apply()` will return a list of SQL commands that would be executed without applying them.